 My father was in many respects a liturgical hardliner: Advent was Advent – not Christmas – and if he had had his way, we wouldn’t have decorated the Christmas tree until Christmas Eve.
 But my sister and I were experts at the annual tradition known as “Tannen-beg,” in which the two of us would whine, complain, and harass him until he relented and put up the tree.

-If we are mindful of their calling, we can keep that spirit in our hearts.
-Yesterday, I came up with the idea to create a Works of Mercy Printable Advent Calendar – 24 gentle, easily-adaptable suggestions for Advent prayer, sacrifice, and service, suitable for all ages and stages of family life.
+If we are mindful of their holy calling we can keep the penitential spirit in our hearts.
+I created the Works of Mercy Printable Advent Calendar to help my family achieve this goal, a perpetual countdown to Christmas featuring 24 gentle, easily-adaptable suggestions for Advent prayer, sacrifice, and service at every stage of family life.

 The Works of Mercy Printable Advent Calendar is a simple way to help your family stay focused on the penitential aspects of Advent.
-I’ve included one activity for each day of Advent centered on a Corporal or Spiritual Work of Mercy:
+Each day provides a suggested activity for living out a Corporal or Spiritual Work of Mercy:

 - Feed the hungry and Give drink to the thirsty